 Loans and Grants were raised and the members set to work to form the Club Rooms.
 Work by these members was carried over from 1972 until the start of the 1973 season when the new Club Rooms were opened by Neil McCormack, the Argyll County M.P.

 By now the Club met twice weekly.
 Monday was the Still Section night and Thursday was the Cine

 Section night.
 Some members attended both sections.
 With the interest in cine work having waned, Thursday night was used as a Practical Night.
 Today the work of the club is mostly digital, either using digital cameras or scanning from film.
 (Practical night is now a Wednesday)

 The club has hosted the Scottish International Salon twice and been used by the BBC for outside

 broadcasts.
-The darkroom has also been used by press photographers covering news items for
+The darkroom (re-purposed now) had also been used by press photographers covering news items for national newspapers.

 Robert W Gilmour